Digital Forensics and Cyber Security Center

 The DFCSC was established in 2004 with a grant from the US National Science Foundation.
 Since then it has continued to deliver cutting edge research and technology, teach graduate and undergraduate level courses in degree programs, train local, state, and federal law-enforcement, consult for local, state, and federal law enforcement, and provided digital forensics services to attorneys, businesses, government agencies, law enforcement agencies, and individuals.

-Dr. Lisa DiPippo serves as both the chair of the Computer Science department and the primary point of contact for the NSA/DHS Center of Academic excellence.
+Dr. Victor Fay-Wolfe serves as the primary point of contact for the NSA/DHS Center of Academic excellence.
 DFCSC personnel include: faculty members from Computer Science, Computer and Electrical Engineering, and other university departments; professional Center staff; and graduate/undergraduate students.
 The DFCSC has a wide range of expertise including experts in computer forensics, computer science, computer networks, information assurance, computer and network security, and data recovery.Teaching Faculty

 The academic programs affiliated with the Digital Forensics and Cyber Security Center are reviewed by the Industry Advisory Board shared with the Department of Computer Science and Statistics.
 The IAB is compromised of members of both local businesses, nationally recognized industries, and US Department of Defense employees.
 The broad range of industries represented by the advisory board helps to ensure that the programs offered are relevant and timely for the workforce needs of today and tomorrow.